Skip to main content

 • Implement the AsMut trait for cheap mutable-to-mutable conversions

-• Implement the From trait for consuming value-to-value conversions
+• Implement the From trait for consuming value-to-value conversions that cannot fail.
+This automatically provides an implementation of Into

-The traits in this module are often used as trait bounds for generic functions such that to arguments of multiple types are supported.
+The traits in this module are often used as trait bounds for generic functions such that arguments of multiple types are supported.
 See the documentation of each trait for examples.

 §Generic Implementations